-The pleasantest, smoothest, most luxurious way to Colorado is the railway . . . and fortunately, it is also the fast, comfortable, economical way. • Denver, key city of Colorado, is easily reached on through North Western-Union Pacific airconditioned trains from Chicago. • The fastest and finest long distance trains in the world, the two Streamliners, City of Denver, make the daily Chicago-Omaha-Denver run overnight.
-These trains, with their luxurious bedroom cars, open and closed section Pullmans, upper berths with windows, novel and beautiful club, dining and observation cars, beautifully appointed roomy coaches, and the latest devices to promote riding comfort, are a never-to-be-forgotten thrill to ride on.
+The pleasantest, smoothest, most luxurious way to Colorado is the railway . . . and fortunately, it is also the fast, comfortable, economical way. • Denver, key city of Colorado, is easily reached on through Union Pacific air-conditioned trains from Chicago, Omaha, St. Louis, Kansas City and from Los Angeles, San Francisco, Portland, Tacoma, Seattle. .
+The fastest and finest long distance trains in the world, the two Streamliners, City of Denver, make the daily Chicago-Omaha-Denver run in only 16 hours.
+These trains, with their luxurious bedroom cars, open and closed section Pullmans, upper berths with windows, novel and beautiful club, dining and observation cars, beautifully appointed roomy coaches, stewardess service and the latest devices to promote riding comfort, are a never-to-be-forgotten thrill to ride on.
 You leave Chicago in the evening and arrive in Denver the next morning, giving you a maximum of vacation hours in glorious Colorado.
 NO EXTRA FARE.